Placeborg/DeskCleaner/README.md

 # DeskCleaner
-Desk cleaner is a tool that moves the files on your desktop to a different folder.
+DeskCleaner is a tool that moves the files on your desktop to a different folder.
 When needed, it returns the desktop in its original state.